 Chief Master Richard E. Anderson

-Chief Master Anderson is the pulse behind Anderson’s Taekwondo Center Camp Positive.
-This camp is a non-profit martial arts school, which runs a high profile program with about 120 members.
-Camp Positive offers an outlet to inner city youth and their families, which strengthen them through the moral standards of the American Taekwondo Association (ATA).
+After moving to Arkansas from Michigan in 1989, Anderson opened his Taekwondo school and became the pulse behind Anderson’s Taekwondo Center Camp Positive, located in Little Rock, Arkansas.
+This camp is a nonprofit martial arts school, which runs a high-profile program with about 120 members.
+Camp Positive offers an outlet to inner-city youth and their families, which strengthens them through the moral standards of the ATA.
 The emphasis at Camp Positive is its motto: “Go to Church On Sunday, Practice Free On Monday.”

-Chief Master Anderson and the instructors at Anderson’s Taekwondo Center (ATC) reach out to one child, youth or family and give those individuals life lessons.
-They are then able to teach other children, youth and those around them that there is a positive alternative to the streets.
+Anderson and the instructors at Anderson’s Taekwondo Center (ATC) reach out to one child, youth, or family and give those individuals life lessons.
+Those beneficiaries are then able to reach out to and teach others around them who are similarly situated that there is a positive alternative to the streets.

-Chief Master Anderson and his staff specialize in counseling youth with a lack of discipline, low self-esteem and low school achievement.
-He teaches discipline through Taekwondo and he stresses the importance of academic achievement by encouraging good grades and a “Yes I Can” mindset.
-Chief Master Anderson is not only concerned with a child graduating from high school, but also with aspiring to graduate from college and becoming an active contributor to society and their community.
+Anderson and his staff specialize in counseling at-risk youth who have discipline issues, who possess low self-esteem, and who are low achievers in school.
+He teaches discipline through Taekwondo, and he stresses the importance of academic achievement by encouraging good grades and a “Yes I Can” mindset.
+Anderson is not only concerned with inspiring youths to graduate from high school but also with helping them aspire to graduate from college and to become active contributors to society in general and to their communities in particular.